 - However usually one of those many trades results in a massive rally (like the [email protected] trade) leading to impressive gains

-- It would be very difficult to segregate the big winner from the many small trades
+- It would be tough to segregate the big winner from the many small trades

-- Remember the losses are minimum in a moving average system, but that 1 big trade is good enough to compensate all the losses and can give you sufficient profits
+- Remember the losses are minimized in a moving average system, but that 1 big trade is good enough to compensate for all the losses and can give you sufficient profits

-- The profit making trade ensures you are in the trend as long as the trend lasts.
-Sometime even upto several months.
+- The profit-making trade ensures you are in the trend as long as the trend lasts.
+Sometimes even upto several months.
 For this reason, MA can be used as a proxy for identifying long term investment ideas

 - The key to MA trading system is to take all the trades and not be judgmental about the signals being generated by the system.

-Here is another example of BPLC, where the MA system suggested multiple trades during the sideways market, however none of them were really profitable.
+Here is another example of BPCL, where the MA system suggested multiple trades during the sideways market; however, none of them was really profitable.
 However, the last trade resulted in a 67% profit in about 5 months.

 13.4 – Moving average crossover system

-In a MA crossover system, instead of the usual single moving average, the trader combines two moving averages.
+Instead of the usual single moving average in a MA crossover system, the trader combines two moving averages.
 This is usually referred to as ‘smoothing’.

-The shorter moving average takes lesser number of data points to calculate the average and hence it tends to stick closer to the current market price, and therefore reacts more quickly.
-A longer moving average takes more number of data points to calculate the average and hence it tends to stay away from the current market price.
+The shorter moving average takes a lesser number of data points to calculate the average, and hence it tends to stick closer to the current market price and therefore reacts more quickly.
+A longer moving average takes more data points to calculate the average, and hence it tends to stay away from the current market price.
 Hence the reactions are slower.

-Here is the chart of Bank of Baroda, showing you how the two moving averages stack up when loaded on a chart.
+Here is the Bank of Baroda chart, showing you how the two moving averages stack up when loaded on a chart.

-As you can see, the black 50 day EMA line is closer to the current market price (as it reacts faster) when compared to the pink 100 day EMA (as its reacts slower).
+As you can see, the black 50 day EMA line is closer to the current market price (as it reacts faster) compared to the pink 100 days EMA (as it reacts slower).

 Traders have modified the plain vanilla MA system with the crossover system to smoothen out the entry and exit points.
-In the process, the trader gets far fewer signals, but the chances of the trade being profitable are quite high.
+The trader gets far fewer signals in the process, but the chances of the trade being profitable are quite high.

 The entry and exit rules for the crossover system is as stated below: